Stewart Faulkner: Biography

+He was a five-times British long jump champion after winning the British AAA Championships title at the 1988 AAA Championships,1989 AAA Championships and 1990 AAA Championships, and UK Athletics Championships in 1987 and 1992.

 Despite the premature end to his international career, Faulkner was described as an exceptional and precocious talent and still holds national records in the junior indoor and under-23 indoor categories.

-Faulkner is a life member of Birchfield Harriers.